-1/2 inch central pneumatic reversible air drill is used for drilling holes on metal products or sheets and wooden components.
+1/2 inch pneumatic reversible air drill is used for drilling holes on metal products or sheets and wooden components.
 It has a three-jaw chuck that grasps the drill bits tightly.
 A forward and reverse switch on the pneumatic drill allows you to convert the direction of rotation.

 ||1/2 inch (13mm)